younata/personal_knowledge/src/flying/electric_plane/README.md

 While I'm not going to slap solar cells on the plane, I do want to build a folding solar array that can be stored in the plane.

-sunelec[^sunelec] is a place where you can buy PALLETS of solar panels for fairly cheap.
+<a href="https://sunelec.com" data-proofer-ignore>sunelec</a> is a place where you can buy PALLETS of solar panels for fairly cheap.

 ## Things that won’t be on the MVP